 Below is a S&P 500 return calculator with dividend reinvestment, a feature too often skipped when quoting investment returns.
-It also has Consumer Price Index (CPI) data integrated, so it can estimate total investment returns before taxes.
+It has Consumer Price Index (CPI) data integrated, so it can estimate total investment returns before taxes.
 It uses data from Robert Shiller, available here.

 The S&P 500 Dividends Reinvested Price Calculator